conduktor/conduktor-docs/docs/gateway/installation/installation.md

 ## Connecting to secured Kafka

 Conduktor Gateway connects to Kafka just like any other client.
-Variables are prefixed with either KAFKA or GATEWAY, extra configurations (encryption/authentication etc.) can be provided via environment variables, as you can see in the above command.
+Variables are prefixed with either `KAFKA_` or `GATEWAY_`, extra configurations (encryption/authentication etc.) can be provided via environment variables, as you can see in the above command.
+Here, environment variables prefixed by `KAFKA_` govern the connection to the upstream Kafka cluster.
+Environment variables prefixed by `GATEWAY_` govern Gateway internals or the connections to the downstream Kafka clients.
 Security configurations can be provided using this scheme.
 For example:

 ```bash